oracle-livelabs/database/sharding/standard/setup-nonshard-app/setup-nonshard-app.md

 - Export the demo data.

 ### Prerequisites

-This lab assumes you have already completed the following:
+This lab assumes you have:
+- An Oracle Cloud account
+- You have completed:
+    - Lab: Prepare Setup (*Free-tier* and *Paid Tenants* only)
+    - Lab: Environment Setup

-- Access the Workshop Environment
+    - Lab: Initialize Environment
+    - Lab: Oracle Shard Database Deployment

 ## Task 1: Create a Non-Shard Service